This website contains no advertisements. To help keep it running, any donations, however small, would be greatly appreciated. Thank you. Richard.

 I like killing people because it is so much fun it is more fun than killing wild game in the forest because man is the most dangerous animal of all to kill something gives me the most thrilling experience it is even better than getting your rocks off with a girl the best part of it is that when I die I will be reborn in paradise and all the (people) I have killed will become my slaves I will not give you my name because you will try to slow down or stop my collecting of slaves for my afterlife.

-18 symbols at the foot of the cipher remain undeciphered.
+18 characters at the foot of the cipher remain undeciphered.

-Some people believe these symbols may reveal his name by way of an alternate code to the rest of the cipher.
+Some people believe these characters may reveal his name by way of an alternate code to the rest of the cipher.
 But this remains open to debate.